Finding Meaning in Recovery

 Peers and Recovery

-The value of one’s peers in recovery is significant.
-Accepting a peer’s assistance and assisting other peers improves the many facets of recovery.
-An individual’s plight and experiences may influence and inspire others, enriching their lives with new meaning and determination to succeed.
-Group storytelling sessions provide diversion and inspiration to people who may not have the same perspective.
+The value of one's peers in recovery is significant.
+Accepting a peer's assistance and assisting other peers improves the many facets of recovery.
+An individual's plight and experiences may influence and inspire others, enriching their lives with new meaning and determination to succeed.
+Group therapy sessions provide diversion and inspiration to people who may not have the same perspective.
 Merely learning about others, their culture, beliefs, and what drives them gives insight and understanding that we are all on this journey called life together.

 Your Future Awaits